mainsail-crew/MainsailOS/docs/boards/btt/octopus-pro-429.md

 !> Make sure your board is connected to the Pi **via the provided USB-C cable** (USB-C on the Octopus Pro 429, USB-A on the Pi).

-Move the `firmware-octopus-pro-429.bin` file from the release page to the SD card that goes into your control board and call it `firmware.bin`, then insert the SD card in to the control board.
+Move the `firmware-octopus-pro-429.bin` file from the release page (or from the `firmware_binaries` folder in mainsail) to the SD card that goes into your control board and call it `firmware.bin`, then insert the SD card in to the control board and power it on.

 ?>
 You can verify if the board flashed correctly by checking if the firmware.bin file has been changed to firmware.CUR on the SD card.
 If you have trouble flashing the motherboard, start unplugging your wires beginning with the endstops, sometimes faulty wiring can cause the board to not boot properly.